-Watch Cardinals Insider every Saturday night on KAIT
+Watch Cardinals Insider on KAIT

 You can watch Cardinals Insider every Saturday at 10:30pm on KAIT-ABC.

-To give you an idea what you’ll expect with this show of all things Birds on the Bat, you can watch the 2019 premiere below.
+To give you an idea what you’ll expect with this show of all things Birds on the Bat, you can watch last week’s episode below.

 Copyright 2019 KAIT.
 All rights reserved.